 3.)
 The Law of Incremental Improvement:

 When many individuals first set out on the paths of personal development and goal achievement, they fail to realize that success and happiness is a process that takes time.
 The truth is that nothing worthwhile of achieving happens overnight, and when individuals foolishly expect to see massive gains in a short amount of time, they set themselves up for frustration and failure.
 If we plan on succeeding in the biggest ways, we should be prepared to persistently work over an adequate period of time.
-The Law of Incremental Improvement tells us that by accumulating the required knowledge, skills, and abilities little-by-little day-after-day, we will eventually accomplish what it is we set out to achieve.
-Martin Luther King Jr. was up against all odds when he was working to help African-Americans gain equal rights, yet understood the importance of continuously moving towards the objective.
+The Law of Incremental Improvement tells us that by accumulating the required knowledge, skills, and abilities little by little day after day, we will eventually accomplish what it is we set out to achieve.
+Martin Luther King Jr. was up against all odds when he was working to help African-Americans gain equal rights, yet understood the importance of continuously moving toward the objective.
 He told us:

 If you can’t fly then run, if you can’t run then walk, if you can’t walk then crawl, but whatever you do, you have to keep moving.”